enzymes and cleaning temperatures for superior cleaning performance

 enzymes alone do not clean

 It is commonly stated that enzymes “clean”.
 Enzymes alone do not “clean”.
 The primary function of enzymes is to break down soil, usually proteinaceous bioburden.
 For a cleaning product to “clean”, surfactant detergents are necessary that will remove the soil from the surface.
-A combination of enzymes and detergents is necessary for optimal “cleaning”.
-Enzyme and Detergent combination products are referred to as “Enzymatic Enzyme Detergents” or "all-in-one enzymatic enzyme detergents".
+A combination of enzymes working with detergents is necessary for optimal “cleaning” performance.
+Enzyme and detergent combination products are referred to as “Enzyme Detergents” or "all-in-ONEcleaner enzyme detergents".

 Call Customer Service: 1-509-220-2456